 Protein supplements and protein powders are an easy way to get an extra protein boost.

-If using protein powder for muscle building purposes post workout, research suggests that 20 grams or more of just about any complete protein is sufficient (1,2,3,4).
 Whey, soy and casein are often all popular choices.
 Casein, unlike whey, is a long-acting protein – meaning it is absorbed more slowly over time.
-And some research suggests that casein may be effective in promoting muscle growth when taken before bed (5).
+And some research suggests that casein may be effective in promoting muscle growth when taken before bed (8).